Shubh2-0/EchoCharm/README.md

 4. **Select a Voice and Speak:** Embark on your text-to-speech journey within the application:

-Browse the list of available voices and select one by entering the corresponding number.
+    🤖 Browse the list of available voices and select one by entering the corresponding number.

-Enter the text you wish to hear spoken aloud.
+    🤖 Enter the text you wish to hear spoken aloud.

-To exit the application, simply type "x."
+    🤖 To exit the application, simply type **x** .

 ## Demo 🎥